Insider Selling: Duolingo, Inc. (NASDAQ:DUOL) Insider Sells 5,000 Shares of Stock

-Duolingo, Inc. (NASDAQ:DUOL – Get Free Report) insider Robert Meese sold 5,000 shares of the firm’s stock in a transaction on Friday, September 20th.
-The stock was sold at an average price of $270.00, for a total transaction of $1,350,000.00.
-Following the transaction, the insider now directly owns 147,053 shares in the company, valued at $39,704,310.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Duolingo, Inc. (NASDAQ:DUOL – Get Free Report) insider Robert Meese sold 5,000 shares of the business’s stock in a transaction dated Wednesday, September 25th.
+The shares were sold at an average price of $285.04, for a total transaction of $1,425,200.00.
+Following the completion of the transaction, the insider now owns 142,053 shares in the company, valued at $40,490,787.12.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Robert Meese also recently made the following trade(s):